 Keep in mind that your TFSA can grow and your contribution room stays the same.
-Some people have TFSA’s they’ve contributed $81,500 to that are worth $105,000+ because of the growth on the account.
-When the contribution room increases by $6000 next year, they will add another $6000 to that account to continue to capture Tax-Free growth.
+Some people have TFSA’s they’ve contributed $81,500 to that are worth $105,000+ because of the growth in the account.
+When the contribution room increases by perhaps $6000 next year, they will add another $6000 to that account to continue to capture Tax-Free growth.

 What happens to my TFSA when I die?